oVirt/ovirt-site/source/db-issues/dbfacade-dao-and-transaction.html.md

 ## What is a dialect used for?

-A dialect is used in order to handle in a generic way DB calls on multi DB engine applications We had used that in the past to handle both MS SQL & Postgres Example
+A dialect is used in order to handle in a generic way DB engine differences on multi DB engine applications We had used that in the past to handle both MS SQL & Postgres Example